 https://www.un.org/securitycouncil/sanctions/1591/panel-of-experts/reports

-The transitional government of Sudan and the principal rebel groups operating historically in Darfur signed a formal peace agreement (JPA) in August 2020, a hold-out group in Darfur signed on in March 2021, and negotiations continue to bring other parties on board, but the implementation of the agreement has been slow.
+The transitional government of Sudan and the principal rebel groups operating historically in Darfur signed a formal peace agreement (JPA) in August 2020, a hold-out group in Darfur signed on in March 2021, and negotiations brought other parties on board, but the implementation of the agreement has been slow.
+The civil war between the SAF and RSF that started in 2023 expanded to Darfur, targeting civilians and forcing local groups to side with either party.

 There is little evidence of sanctions contribution to the signing of the August 2020 agreement or to the signed peace agreements in May 2006 and June 2011.
 The success of the Government of Sudan’s military campaigns in 2017 (in violation of the arms embargo), the 2019 change of regime in Sudan, and regional mediation efforts played more important roles.

-No evidence of sanctions contribution (PoE 2015 report proclaimed sanctions regime in Sudan “in effect inoperative”) and the most recent PoE report described “the proliferation of weapons and ammunition in Darfur,” and challenges associated with the implementation of the asset freeze and travel bans.
-Presence of UNAMID peacekeeping mission with mandate for enforcement and Sudanese government military victories against rebel groups and its systematic weapons collection in 2017 have been more important in limiting violence in Darfur.
+No evidence of sanctions contribution to constraint (PoE 2015 report proclaimed sanctions regime in Sudan “in effect inoperative”) and the 2023 PoE report described “the proliferation of weapons and ammunition in Darfur,” and challenges associated with the implementation of the asset freeze and travel bans.
+Past presence of UN peacekeeping missions with mandate for enforcement and Sudanese government military victories against rebel groups and its systematic weapons collection in 2017 have been more important in limiting violence in Darfur.
+The difficulties the SAF face in resupplying its troops in Darfur with ammunition after the eruption of the conflict with the RSF in 2023 are due to RSF efforts to cut SAF supply lines.

-While the Government of Sudan under Bashir was stigmatized, President Bashir was able to travel with impunity to a number of countries party to the Rome Statute; the US lifting of unilateral sanctions and normalization of relations in 2017 reduced government stigmatization.
+While the Government of Sudan under Bashir was stigmatized, President Bashir was able to travel with impunity to a number of countries party to the Rome Statute.
+The US lifting of unilateral sanctions and normalization of relations in 2017 reduced government stigmatization.
 Following the change of government in 2019, the transitional government expressed willingness to extradite former President Bashir to the ICC, but has not done so.
+The conflict between RSF and SAF and continued breaches of the arms embargo by third states indicate a weakening of the credibility of sanctions.

 The UNSC referral of the situation to ICC in 2005 was more significant than the sanctions regime (limited to listing only four individuals in 2006), since the referral ultimately led to President Bashir’s indictment in 2009.
-The 2019 change in regime was most significant to the outcome.
+The 2019 change in regime was most significant to the outcome, but the additional listing of two senior RSF commanders in 2024 illustrates continued engagement by the Sanctions Committee.